 Trying on the Dilwe ghillie, it’s near identical to the Vbestlife ghillie suit, but much worse.
 On the day I wore it, the weather was windy and my neck felt exposed.
 It’s such a distracting feeling to have wind blowing down into the suit via a gap at your neck.

 Maybe this snow ghillie suit is best for an “abominable snowman” costume.
 Or as a starter suit that you could customize?
 You could add dark polyester stands to the many bare spots?

 Anyways, wearing it inside feels pretty comfortable as the inner mesh is soft and the pants are drawstring for easy on/off.
 For the jacket, it closes with snaps and keeps out the elements.
-In total the suit weighs about 3 pounds, so it’s “medium heavy.”
+In total the suit weighs about 3 pounds (1.36 kilogram), so it’s “medium heavy.”
 Another bonus, is that the manufacturer does offer a guarantee if you aren’t satisfied, though I didn’t test it.

 Would I consider this winter ghillie for any use other than a holiday costume?
 Nope, but if you haven’t any other option, it’s cheap and makes for a good start to a costume idea.

-Capturing the perfect photo of your favorite wildlife is amazing during winter.
-The snow provides a great neutral backdrop for every animal.
+Making the perfect shot on the airsoft field is amazing during winter.
+The snow provides a great neutral backdrop for concealment near foliage.
 So being able to stalk or blend into your surrounding is crucial.

 Understand that this ghillie is a basic model at best and won’t take heavy long term use.
-But for the most part, this is a good albeit basic snow ghillie.
-While is does have coverage issues in its top layer and can’t match my best winter ghillie pick.
-If you aren’t hunting, then price wise the JUMPEAK is a great deal for a winter wildlife photographer.
+But for the most part, this is a good inexpensive snow ghillie option.
+If you aren’t hunting, then price wise the Hunting Explorer is a great deal for airsoft snipers.

 7 Step Buyers Guide: Choosing A Winter Ghillie Suit